polygon/bladeRF/host/utilities/bladeRF-cli/src/cmd/doc/interactive-help.md

  * Triggering will stall the USB requests for reading and writing samples from the BladeRF.
 If the trigger does not fire quick enough those requests will time out.
-Consider compiling libbladeRF with LIBBLADERF_DISABLE_USB_TIMEOUTS to disable timeouts altogether or with BULK_TIMEOUT_MS set to a higher value.
+Use a large timeout value for your tx and rx tasks.

- * Synchronizing transmitters and receivers on a single chain will cause an offset of 12 samples between Tx and Rx.
+ * Synchronizing transmitters and receivers on a single chain will cause an offset of 11 samples between Tx and Rx.
-   That means that the first 12 received samples will be garbage.
+   That means that the first 11 received samples will be garbage.
 This is caused by different processing pipeline lengths of Tx and Rx.
 This value might change if the FPGA code is updated in the future.